ezramemphis/itp/FtoC/README.md

 `let c = (f - 32) * 5 / 9;`

 Finally, it's now time to log the results of the javascript command that we just made.
-And so I created a "console.log" that not only gave us the results, but looked nice and readible for the user so there would be no minunderstanding what the results are.
+And so I created a "console.log" that not only gave us the results, but looked nice and readible for the user so there would be no misunderstanding what the results are.
 And this is that last line that I got.

 `console.log(f + " Fahrenheit is equal to " + c + " Celsius");`